 Master of Arts Programs

-The M.A. degree in History is offered with concentrations in early modern European, Latin American, medieval, modern European (encompassing British, Irish, and continental European), international and global history, and United States history.
-The department also offers coursework in African, Middle Eastern, and Asian history.
-The Master of Arts in Teaching (M.A.T.) program for secondary school History teachers is administered by the Lynch School of Education.
-It requires admission to both the Lynch School of Education and to the Department of History.
-For further information on the M.A.T., please refer to the LSOE section on Master’s Programs in Secondary Teaching or call the Lynch School of Education, Graduate Admissions Office, at (617) 552-4214.
+The M.A. degree in History is offered with concentrations in United States, medieval, early modern European, and modern European (including British/Irish/British Empire) history.
+We also offer course work in Asian, African, Latin American, and Middle Eastern history.
+The Master of Arts in Teaching (M.A.T.) program for secondary school History teachers is administered by the Lynch School of Education and Human Development.
+It requires admission to both the Lynch School of Education and Human Development and to the Department of History.
+For further information on the M.A.T., please refer to the Lynch section on Master’s Programs in Secondary Teaching or call the Lynch School of Education and Human Development, Graduate Admissions Office, at (617) 552-4214.

 Plan of Study: All candidates for the M.A. in History are encouraged to pursue an individual course of study developed in conjunction with their faculty advisor and selected by the student during the first year in the program.
-In making their selection of courses and seminars, students are urged to widen their chronological and cultural horizons while deepening and specifying one special area of concentration.
+In selecting courses and seminars, students are urged to widen their chronological and cultural horizons while deepening and specifying one special area of concentration.

 Applications to the M.A. and Ph.D.
 Programs

-The deadline for applications to the Ph.D. programs in history is January 2 and the deadline for applications to the M.A. program is February 1.
-Ph.D. and M.A. applicants must submit GRE general scores (the GRE in History is not required), official undergraduate and graduate transcripts, at least three letters of recommendation, a statement of purpose emphasizing intellectual interests, a writing sample (a paper written for a recent course or one written expressly for the application), and all the application forms.
+The deadline for applications to the Ph.D. program in history is January 2 and the deadline for applications to the M.A. program is February 1.
+Ph.D. and M.A. applicants must submit official undergraduate and graduate transcripts, at least three letters of recommendation, a statement of purpose emphasizing intellectual interests, a writing sample (a paper written for a recent course or one written expressly for the application), and all the application forms.
+Applicants may choose to submit GRE scores as well.

 The History Department has a highly competitive Ph.D. program, but one which guarantees five years of funding to all incoming Ph.D. students contingent upon satisfactory academic performance and progress towards the degree, as well as satisfactory performance in teaching as evaluated by the faculty of the Department of History.